mhevery/jasmine-node/README.md

 ------

-Write the specifications for your code in *.js and *.coffee files in the spec/ directory.
+Write the specifications for your code in *.js and *.coffee files in the spec/ directory (note: your specifications must have 'spec' in the filename or jasmine-node won't find them!).
 You can use sub-directories to better organise your specs.

 If you have installed the npm package, you can run it with: